 Vertigo, a condition often underestimated in its impact, can significantly affect mobility and stability, particularly in older adults.
 It is a type of dizziness where an individual feels as if they or their surroundings are spinning, which can lead to a loss of balance and, consequently, walking difficulties.

-Causes of Vertigo: While BPPV is often age-related, vertigo can also result from head or neck injuries, migraines, or other ear conditions.
-Certain medications and alcohol can also contribute to or exacerbate vertigo symptoms.
+Causes and Diagnosis: While BPPV is often age-related, vertigo can also result from head or neck injuries, migraines, or other ear conditions.
+Diagnosis involves a thorough physical examination and possibly hearing and balance tests.

 In summary, vertigo is a significant contributor to mobility issues in adults, particularly the elderly.
 Recognizing its symptoms and understanding its impact is essential for effective management.
 Through appropriate medical interventions, vestibular rehabilitation, and lifestyle adjustments, individuals suffering from vertigo can significantly improve their balance, reduce the risk of falls, and maintain their independence.